 AdvancED.
 Additionally, Alzar School has been approved by The College Board to offer Advanced Placement (AP) courses and administer AP exams and the PSAT.

 We are often asked about transcripts, assessments, accommodations, standardized testing, etc. Detailed information about these topics can be found in our Curriculum Guide.

 We are committed to offering students both the challenge and the support they need to learn at high levels.
-If a student receives academic accommodations at his or her sending school, families should communicate this information with the Alzar School team.
+If a student receives academic accommodations at his or her sending school, families should communicate this information with the Alzar School Director of Studies (email@example.com).
 Alzar School will work to uphold and provide academic accommodations as much as feasible given our unique settings, environments, and program.
 Further, Alzar School boasts a low teacher to student ratio and small classes, which allow for individualized attention and instruction.